Oneirocom/Magick/apps/docs/docs/creators/apikey/UsingApiKey.md

 sidebar_position: 3
 ---

-### You need an API key to call your thoth spell endpoints.
+### You need an API key to call your magick spell endpoints.
 You can test your spell using a tool like [Postman](https://www.postman.com/) or use it by sending a [POST](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/POST) request from your code.
 Once you have generated your API key your going to have something that looks like this:

 ---